Joint & Muscle Health

 What should you do?

-Since folate is poorly metabolized in these patients, they are given methylated folate or 5-MTHF, which is the form it’s turned into after it’s been acted upon by the MTHFR enzyme.
+Since folate is poorly metabolized in these patients, they are given methylated folate or 5-MTHF, which is the form it’s turned into after it’s acted upon by the MTHFR enzyme.

 Dr. Courseault said patients treated with methylated folate have shown improvement: less pain, less brain fog, fewer allergies, and improved gastrointestinal function.

 “We’ve discovered something in medicine that can help, not a small group of people, but potentially many across the world.
-This is real, it’s been vetted out well and clinically we’re noticing a difference.”
+This is real, it’s been vetted out well and clinically, we’re noticing a difference.”

 I couldn’t agree more.